caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 # reverse_proxy

-Proxies requests to one or more backends with configurable transport, load balancing, health checking, header manipulation, and buffering options.
+Proxies requests to one or more backends with configurable transport, load balancing, health checking, request manipulation, and buffering options.

 - [Syntax](#syntax)
 - [Upstreams](#upstreams)